OctavianTocan/term.ai/README.md

 ## Why this project matters

 You spend most days inside PowerShell.
-Generic copilots miss the context. **term.ai** hijacks the Enter key so you can ask a local LLM without breaking flow.
+Generic copilots miss the context. **ollama-pwsh-copilot** hijacks the Enter key so you can ask a local LLM without breaking flow.
 It is one of the ten projects I built to show real progress instead of pitching unfinished ideas.

 ## What you get